-The medical consenter must always have a complete discussion with the child's healthcare provider.
+Texas law requires the medical consenter to attend all appointments with the health care provider when a child may be prescribed psychotropic medication.
+The medical consenter must always have a complete discussion with the child's healthcare provider in order to consider options for the child or youth that don't involve medication before or at the same time as using psychotropic medication.
 According to Texas law, consent to giving a psychotropic medication is valid only if:

-- It is given voluntarily and without undue influence, and - The consenter receives information (given verbally or in writing) describing: - the specific condition to be treated; - o the beneficial effects on that condition expected from the medication; - the probable health and mental health consequences of not consenting to the medication; - the probable clinically significant side effects and risks associated with the medication;
+- It is given voluntarily and without undue influence, and - The consenter receives information (given verbally or in writing) describing: - \circ the specific condition to be treated; - \circ the beneficial effects on that condition expected from the medication; - the probable health and mental health consequences of not consenting to the medication;

-- the generally accepted alternative medications and non-pharmacological interventions to the medication, if any; and - o the reasons for the proposed course of treatment.
+- o the probable clinically significant side effects and risks associated with the medication; - the generally accepted alternative medications and non-pharmacological interventions to the medication, if any; and - the reasons for the proposed course of treatment.
 Tex.
 Fam.
 Code § 266.0042.